 All kinds!
-In the past we’ve done things like The Blair Witch Project, Palm Springs, Waves, The Watermelon Woman, Mr. and Mrs. Smith, The Paper, Dirty Computer, Mr. Deeds Goes to Washington, Hamilton, Contagion, Happy Together, Mulan, Batman and Robin, Da 5 Bloods, When Harry Met Sally, Eighth Grade, Death Becomes Her, The Fast and the Furious, Fast & Furious, The Fate of the Furious, Ocean’s Eleven, and more.
+In the past we’ve written about The Blair Witch Project, Palm Springs, Waves, The Watermelon Woman, Mr. and Mrs. Smith, The Paper, Dirty Computer, Mr. Deeds Goes to Washington, Hamilton, Contagion, Happy Together, Mulan, Batman and Robin, Da 5 Bloods, When Harry Met Sally, Eighth Grade, Death Becomes Her, The Fast and the Furious, Fast & Furious, The Fate of the Furious, Ocean’s Eleven, and lots more.

 If you can find an overarching theme there, be our guest.
 (Except for the F&F franchise — what can we say, we have taste!)
 But as two voracious critics, our coverage is constantly expanding, and guided only by our whims.

 Do you do music recommendations?